Exabyte-io/documentation/docs/workflow-designer/unit-editor/input-templates.md

 # Selecting different materials

 In case multiple materials are present, they can each be selected from the list of radio buttons on the right-hand side of the "Preview" tab page in order to review their corresponding input files in turn.
-The appearance of such radio buttons, when silicon is the only material being considered in the subworkflow calculation, is highlighted as an example in the image below:
+The appearance of such radio buttons, when silicon is the only material being considered in the subworkflow calculation, is highlighted as an example in the image below.

 !["Input Preview"](/images/input-preview.png "Input Preview")